Logan: Do you have nightmares?

 - Special mention goes to how he basically kills Logan: by shoving the latter into a jutted tree branch and stabbing him with his claws - and would have done so multiple times had Laura not killed him.
 The amount of blood present due to this action will leave you repeatedly swearing at this visceral imagery.

 - The realization that X-24 is what Wolverine would have been, had he never fought against his feral instincts.
-While Sabretooth shared this role, he at least had coherent thinking behind his sadistic ways (which arguably made him even more dangerous), even bearing a very twisted but dedicated code of honor.
-X-24 is even much worse.
+While Sabretooth shared this role, he at least had coherent thinking behind his sadistic ways (which arguably made him even more dangerous), even bearing a very twisted but dedicated code of honor.note X-24 is so much worse.
 Nothing but a snarling beast, seething with nothing but absolute rage with every action - every breath taken with the desire to slaughter the nearest thing that isn't his master Rice.
 And given what Rice's father had in store for him when he was still Weapon X, Logan was this very close to becoming just like X-24.

 - During the first fight between Wolverine and Laura against the Reavers, there's one scene where Laura is shot through the chest with a harpoon.
 Even if it's merely a flesh wound for her, the fact that it's happening to a child's body makes it pretty uncomfortable to watch.
 Her pained scream when she is shot is also very jarring.